 Aga Khan Academy Dhaka student wins The Diana Award for transformative leadership

 Among these inspiring individuals is Grade 10 student Adiba Binte Ahmad Tuba, who is the founder of the Esho Pashe Darai Foundation, a non-profit organisation dedicated to poverty alleviation in Bangladesh.
-Her foundation enhances access to education for girls, conducts food and clothing drives, and provides essential support to underprivileged communities across the country, such as by donating adolescent health products and conducting health awareness campaigns.
+Her foundation teaches English to students in local girls’ schools, conducts food and clothing drives, and provides support to underprivileged communities across the country, such as by donating menstrual hygiene products and conducting health awareness campaigns.

 Adiba’s unwavering commitment and leadership through her non-profit led her to receive the 2024 Diana Award, which is a prestigious award given to young people aged 9–25 who are making a positive impact on their communities and the lives of others.
 Her journey is a powerful testament to the difference one young person can make when driven by empathy, courage and a strong sense of purpose.